Monday, February 29, 2016

 • The king disguises himself as "Monsieur Durand," the accountant of a baroness whom the Dauphin's governess impersonates.

-The Evasion of Louis XVI by Viktor Lazarevski, 2013, source of the movie photos on this and the next page
+The Evasion of Louis XVI by Viktor Lazarevski, 2013, source of the movie photos on this page and the next.

 Marie-Antoinette assumes the role of her maid.
 The little Dauphin is dressed as a girl, and the 13-year-old princess as a commoner.

-• Without trying to hide his identity, he has a guard distribute largesse:
+• Without trying to hide his identity, Louis has a guard distribute largesse:

 "Look!
 I've been given a gold louis!"